lackhove/lackhove.github.io/content/blog/selfhosting/index.md

 ## History

- From that moment on, my requirements, experience, and setup evolved significantly, though not always in sync.
-As it turns out, the needs of a student with plenty of spare time and hardly any responsibilities were quite different from having a family and a day job thirteen years later.
+From the first Raspberry Pi on, my requirements, experience, and setup evolved significantly, though not always in sync.
 As far as I recall, the milestones were the following:

 **Raspberry Pi with single 3.5" HDD and Raspbian on the SD-Card** This was basically the vanilla setup, hosting SSH and NFS servers.
 It was great for offloading data from my laptop’s tiny SSD, but it quickly became a lesson in maintenance hell.
 The system was horribly unreliable since the SD-card kept failing every few weeks.